leighrobertson512/blog/content/matthew-bio.md

 ## Projects

 I have made a few things include a [Fantasy Football Draft Helper](https://github.com/sirtomato999/drafty).
 And, uh, well, thats about it.
-I currently, though am working on a simple OpenGL Python engine.
+I currently, though, am working on a simple OpenGL Python engine.
+That is not on the interwebz yet.